Best MSW/MPH Dual Degree Programs For 2022

 The following are some examples of curriculum for some of our featured MSW/MPH dual degree programs.

-The Master of Social Work/Master of Public Health dual degree program at the University of Pennsylvania
+The Master of Social Work/Master of Public Health dual degree program at the

 is a twenty-four-credit program.
 Students work with assigned academic advisors from the MPH and MSW programs to develop a study plan tailored to their individual needs.

 ◦ History and Philosophy of Social Work and Social Welfare